2017 Houston Baptist Huskies football team

 The 2017 Houston Baptist Huskies football team represented Houston Baptist University—now known as Houston Christian University—as a member of the Southland Conference during the 2017 NCAA Division I FCS football season.
 Led by fifth-year head coach Vic Shealy the Huskies compiled an overall record of 1–10 with a mark of 0–9 in conference play, placing last out of 11 teams in the Southland.
 Houston Baptist played home games at Husky Stadium in Houston.

-Previous season

-The Huskies finished the 2016 season with a 4–7 overall record and a 3–5 record in Southland Conference play to finish in 7th place.